 Welcome to the Dark Ride Database

 Rides in the Dark Ride Database are divided in three categories: dark rides, semi-dark rides and show rides.
-See below the three categories and the various of types that a ride can get classified as.
-If you have any questions about the classification of rides, please e-mail us at [email protected].
+See below the three categories and the various of types of dark and show rides.
+Here, we also share definitions of our statuses and features.
+If you have any questions about these definitions, please e-mail us at [email protected].

 The definition of a dark ride is a ride that contains a transportation system that takes its riders through a building where a variety of scenes are displayed.
 A dark ride is (almost) completely enclosed.
 The station may be located outside of the building (for example: It’s A Small World in Disneyland Paris, France), but no ride elements should take place outside.
 If a bigger part of the ride or specific elements take place outside of the dark ride building, the ride will be categorized as a semi-dark ride.
 Small exception to this rule are balconies, that are often found on ghost trains.
 The balcony is usually out in the open, but small and usually contains no elements.
 These rides will still categorize as a dark ride.
 Some non-ghost train dark rides may also feature a small outdoor section and still qualify as a dark ride.

 Most dark rides are car rides.
 Cars follow a specific track or path through the building.
 These cars can be on the ground, suspended, track based or trackless.
-A car ride can have a second car attached as a ‘trailer’ and still count as a car ride.
-When more cars are attached to each other, the ride will qualify as a train ride.
+A car ride generally contains one single vehicle, or two vehicles where a second car attached as a ‘trailer’.
+When more then two cars are attached to each other, the ride will qualify as either a train ride or an endless chain.

 When the transport system consists out of a combination of more than two cars, the ride classifies as a train ride.
 It is not necessary for the cars to look like a train, as long as the cars are attached to each other.

-An omnimover is a ride system that was first developed by Walt Disney Imagineering for their ‘Adventure Thru Inner Space’-ride at Disneyland (CA, U.S.A.) that opened in 1967.
-It consists out of various cars that are all attached to each other and make an infinite loop of cars.
+An endless chain consists of multiple cars that are all attached to each other and make an infinite loop of cars.
 These cars won’t stop during normal operations.
-If they have to stop, the complete ride will stop.
-An Omnimover is also often called Endless Transit System.
+If one car needs to stop, the complete ride will come to a halt.
+An omnimover is a specific type of endless chain, see the definition of the feature in paragraph 5.

 1.4 Boat ride